Swiss stocks - Factors to watch on Oct 8

 GOTTEX

-Swiss fund-of-hedge-funds manager Gottex is partnering with two former executives of Blackstone Group and Goldman Sachs to back Asian hedge fund managers starved of capital since the global finance crisis.
+Swiss fund-of-hedge-funds manager Gottex is partnering with two former executives of Blackstone Group BX.N and Goldman Sachs GS.N to back Asian hedge fund managers starved of capital since the global finance crisis.

 For more, click on: